ENTRIES TO THIS YEAR’S COMPETITION ARE NOW CLOSED. Please check our Competitions page for updates on the long- and shortlist announcements.

 The piece must be a true story, based on the writer’s personal experience and written as a first-hand account, in the first person and in English.

-Three finalists will be invited to attend the Edward Stanford Travel Writing Awards in London in early 2022.
+Three finalists will be invited to attend the Edward Stanford Travel Writing Awards in London in early 2023, where the winner will be announced along with all the other awards.

 Judges for this year’s competition include: